cult-of-coders/meteor-tuts/source/chapters/2/intro.md

 ---
-title: 'Intro'
+title: 'The View Layer'
-description: The View Layer
+description: Understanding how to build interfaces
 disqusPage: 'Chapter 2: Intro'
 ---